turingschool-examples/flashcards-starter/README.md

 To verify that it is setup correctly, run `npm test` in your terminal.
 You should have 5 pending tests in your `Card` test file that show up.

-Running `node index.js` from the root of your project should result in the following message being displayed in your terminal:
+Running `` from the root of your project should result in the following message being displayed in your terminal:

 ```bash
 Your project is running...